Legal Hotline: Clery Act

-It is important to understand that the Clery Act applies to crimes that occur on campus as well as crimes that occur on public property adjacent to campus and off-campus buildings that are owned or used by the educational institution or student groups for educational purposes.
+It is important to understand that the Clery Act applies to crimes that occur on campus and crimes that occur on public property adjacent to campus and off-campus buildings that are owned or used by the educational institution or student groups for educational purposes.
 Educational institutions that do not comply with the Clery Act can be denied access to federal funds

-It is also critical note that the Right-to-Know Law (RTKL), and its exemptions, are superseded by the Clery Act, thus the RTKL does not allow colleges and universities to deny access to Clery Act information.
-Sections 306 and 3101.1 of the Right to Know Law both render the RTKL inapplicable when a more specific law governs public access.
+It is also critical to note that the RTKL, and its exemptions, are superseded by the Clery Act, thus the RTKL does not allow colleges and universities to deny access to Clery Act information.
+Sections 306 and 3101.1 of the RTKL both render the RTKL inapplicable when a more specific law governs public access.
 Because the Clery Act is a more specific law that requires public access to campus crime information, the RTKL and its exemptions do not apply.

 You can learn more about the Clery Act here.

 As always, this is not intended to be, nor should it be construed as, legal advice.
 Please call your newspaper’s attorney or the Legal Hotline at (717) 703-3080 with questions.